 The menu is currently under development, says Farfan, but will include current menu offerings including beef, pork, chicken and vegetable arepas, along with the breakfast arepas they serve at the local markets.

-But there will also be new offerings, including four or five new arepa options.
+But there will also be new offerings, including new arepa options.
 Among them is a Venezuelan classic: the reina pepiada (also known as the Queen arepa) filled with shredded chicken, fresh avocado and mayonnaise.
 It’s an arepa said to be named in homage to Susana Dujim, who won the Miss World pageant in 1955.

 Salas says she will also be making Venezuelan empanadas, a fried treat made with arepa dough that’s filled, folded into a half-moon shape, sealed and deep-fried.
 Guests can also look forward to desserts, including tres leches cake.